 Peritia’s editorial board draws on the expertise of internationally recognised scholars.

-Jacopo Bisagni (NUI Galway); Damian Bracken (University College Cork); Mary Clayton (University College Dublin); Nancy Edwards (Bangor University); Anthony Harvey (Royal Irish Academy); Colin Ireland (Arcadia University); Kimberley Lo Prete (NUI Galway); Bernard Meehan (Trinity College Dublin); Pádraic Moran (NUI Galway); Tomás Ó Carragáin (University College Cork); Ralph O’Connor (University of Aberdeen); Caitríona Ó Dochartaigh (University College Cork); Jean-Michel Picard (University College Dublin); Joanna Story (University of Leicester); Clare Stancliffe (Durham University); Robin Chapman Stacey (University of Washington); Immo Warntjes (Queens University Belfast).
+Jacopo Bisagni (NUI Galway); Damian Bracken (University College Cork); Mary Clayton (University College Dublin); Nancy Edwards (Bangor University); Anthony Harvey (Royal Irish Academy); Colin Ireland (Arcadia University); Kimberley Lo Prete (NUI Galway); Bernard Meehan (Trinity College Dublin); Pádraic Moran (NUI Galway); Tomás Ó Carragáin (University College Cork); Ralph O’Connor (University of Aberdeen); Caitríona Ó Dochartaigh (University College Cork); Jean-Michel Picard (University College Dublin); Joanna Story (University of Leicester); Clare Stancliffe (Durham University); Robin Chapman Stacey (University of Washington); Immo Warntjes (Trinity College Dublin).